René Massigli: Cold War

 To replace the Pleven plan, the British government opened a conference in London on 28 September 1954. to discuss West German rearmament.
 Eden, once again Foreign Secretary for the third time since 1935, promised the French that Britain would always maintain at least four divisions in the British Army of the Rhine as long as there was a Soviet threat in exchange for French acceptance of West German rearmament.
 Eden's promise of a strengthened British Army of the Rhine was just as much aimed implicitly against a revived German militarism as it was aimed explicitly against Soviet Union.
 Massigli, attending the conference wept tears of joy at Eden's speech, saying that the France "had been waiting fifty years for such an announcement!" (a reference to the Entente cordiale of 1904).
 The historian Rogelia Pastor-Castro wrote that the resolution of the West German rearmament question was a "personal success" for Massigli as the crisis was ended along the lines that he had suggested at the Chartwell summit.
 In 1955–1956, Massigli served as the Secretary-General of the Quai d'Orsay.
 When Massigli left London in January 1955 to take up his position as Secretary-General, in a mark of the high esteem which he was held by the British, he attended a private fare-well luncheon at Buckingham Palace hosted by Queen Elizabeth II, a rare honor for any departing ambassador in London.

 Later life

 In 1956, Massigli retired.
 His memoirs, Une comédie des erreurs recounting his ten years in London, were published in 1978, during which he recounted what he saw as the great missed opportunity for an Anglo-French partnership after the war.
 Massigli still remained optimistic about the possibility of an Anglo-French partnership, ending Une comédie des erreurs with a quote from Shakespeare: "And now let's go hand in hand, not one before another".
-He died in Paris on 3 February 1988, seven weeks before his 100th birthday.
+He died in Paris on 3 February 1988, at the age of 99.

 Honours

 Massigli was appojnted Grand Cross of the Legion of Honour in 1954.
-He was appointed an honorary Knight Commander of the Order of the British Empire in 1938, honorary Knight Grand Cross of the Royal Victorian Order in 1950, and honorary Companion of Honour in 1954.
+He was appointed an honorary Knight Commander of the Order of the British Empire in 1938, honorary Knight Grand Cross of the Royal Victorian Order in 1950, and honorary Member of the Order of the Companions of Honour in 1954.